fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 The exposure, collection and analysis of metrics of all layers that have an impact in our infrastructure, orchestration and application which at the end of the day could hinder our capability of generating business value is not only important but essential to enable the early detection of issues within our engineering solutions.

-Leveraging these tools to increase our observability across our entire stack, not only empowers an SRE team to more easily do its job, but also the ability to analyse metrics and its impact on the overall health of the system.
+Leveraging these tools to increase our observability across our entire stack, not only empowers an SRE team to more easily do its job, but also the ability to analyze metrics and its impact on the overall health of the system.

 If you feel like discussing more about how monitoring not only your infrastructure, but also all layers that can impact your business are crucial to your organization, then reach out to me [on Twitter](https://twitter.com/schmittfelipe).